 Business Continuation Using a Buy-Sell Agreement

-For businesses who are set up as Partnerships or Limited Liability Companies with multiple members who control shares of the business, the death of one or more of the stakeholders will automatically create problems for the surviving owners as the decedents’ shares are passed to heirs.
+For businesses that are set up as partnerships or Limited Liability Companies with multiple members who control shares of the business, the death of one or more of the stakeholders will automatically create problems for the surviving owners as the decedents’ shares are passed to heirs.

 For example, ABC Realty Group is a partnership organization with three partners owning the same value of shares.
 If one partner dies unexpectedly, his or her shares in the business would pass on to surviving family members.
 Certainly, the surviving partners will want to purchase those shares and return them to the partnership, but the partners may not be prepared to offer the value of the shares to the recipient.